 High-end DSLRs have caught up recently, but when comparing low-cost bodies, mirrorless cameras still dominate in terms of autofocus.

-In addition to that, Sony’s low end bodies also offer a multitude of other features such as high-speed subject tracking (works very well on my a6000) along with an incredible “EyeAF” system.
+In addition to that, Sony’s low-end bodies also offer a multitude of other features such as high-speed subject tracking (which works very well on my a6000) along with an incredible “EyeAF” system.

-Mirrorless cameras also are able to easily focus on the edges of a frame, thanks to “phase detection AF”, whereas DSLRs struggle anywhere outside of their 9 primary focusing points.
+Mirrorless cameras also are able to easily focus on the edges of a frame, thanks to “phase-detection AF”, whereas DSLRs struggle anywhere outside of their 9 primary focus points.

 Recent mirrorless bodies are weather-sealed and rugged, but at lower price points, I’d argue that DSLRs are a bit more durable.

 I dropped my old Canon T5 DSLR onto concrete from (above) standing height, and it still operated perfectly besides a slightly cracked viewfinder.
 The UV filter on the lens shattered, but I imagine the giant body and the lens dampened the blow a bit.

 I, luckily, haven’t dropped my Sony a6000, but I have noticed it gets weird in adverse weather conditions.
 When the camera gets rained on, the hot shoe causes all sorts of weird error messages.
 It still operates perfectly fine when wet, but with constant error messages interrupting the flow of shooting.

 There’s a reason DSLRs are generally used by professionals and photojournalists.
 They can take a beating, especially higher-end bodies.
 Although recent mirrorless bodies have been fighting to catch up, DSLRs still win this category, at least in my opinion.

 In terms of burst mode/action photography, mirrorless cameras absolutely crush DSLRs.